acotis/holier-than-thou/README.md

 ./holier acotis JayXon --lang rust
 ```

-To generate a report based on how things stood on a particular day (defaults to today's date, which includes everything):
+To generate a report based on how things stood on a particular day (defaults to today's date):

 ```
 ./holier acotis JayXon --lang rust --cutoff 2025-03-31